Why Europe Does Not Build Skyscrapers?

 Historically, most European cities were founded in the Middle Ages, some of them thousands of years ago.
 The churches were the highest and most important buildings, signifying the heritage and culture.

-• The scale of skyscrapers would often strongly influence and disturb the perception of historic cities because they dominate the skyline and overall view of the cities.
+• The skyscrapers’ scale would often strongly influence and disturb the perception of historic cities because they dominate the skyline and overall view of the cities.

 Also, they are often a subtle relationship to each other and the landscape of hills and lakes.
 Many people in European cities live in houses and apartments older than in the United States of America.